-A Draft Preliminary Environmental Assessment (PEA) Work Plan was developed by Arcadis in January 2024 (see Appendix E) for a 9.4-acre portion of the 12.7-acre project site.
-The Draft PEA Work Plan presents a background due diligence assessment of the subject property and the scope of work to evaluate potential areas of concern found during the background due diligence.
+A Draft Preliminary Environmental Assessment (PEA) Work Plan was prepared by Arcadis in August 2024 and submitted to the Department of Toxic Substances Control for review and approval.
+The work plan addressed a 3.29-acre portion of the Briarwood Elementary School campus.
+The PEA work plan presents a background due diligence assessment of the subject property and a scope of work to evaluate potential areas of concern (PAOC) found during the background due diligence.